zestia/ember-select-box/docs/class-names.md

 }
 ```

-In the above example `buildClassName` will be called with an `element` parameter to so you can target an element.
-And a `state` parameter so you can target element states.
+In the above example `buildClassName` will be called with a `child` parameter to so you can target the child element.
+And a `state` parameter so you can target the elemen's state.
 For example: a disabled option would receive `("option", "disabled")`